intenvy/snapp-surge/README.md

 - we can reorder the polygons in such order that the most popular polygons are seen sooner than the less popular ones.
 - we can build an index from all the polygons. how?
   - first use a grid system (e.g. [h3](https://eng.uber.com/h3/)) with a reasonable resolution to partition our coverage area into smaller grid cells.
-  - then for each grid cell, we'll store the polygon IDs that cover that cell completely and partially in separate lists.
+  - then for each grid cell in our area, we'll store the polygon IDs that cover that cell completely and partially in separate lists.
-  - so when a (lat,lng) pair comes up, we'll first find its grid cell id in _O(1)_
+  - so when a (lat,lng) pair comes up, we'll first find its grid cell id in _O(1)_,
-  - then we'll get all the corresponding polygons
+  - then we'll get all the corresponding polygons,
-  - we can return the polygons that completely cover the grid instantly
+  - we can return the polygons that completely cover the cell instantly.
-  - but for the polygons that only cover partially, we'll have to use ray casting again.
+  - but for the polygons that only cover the cell partially, we'll have to use ray casting again.
-  - this index will provide us with _O(1)_ queries in best case.
+  - this index will provide us with _O(1)_ queries in average case.
   - the memory overhead of this method can be managed through configuring the grid resolution.

 ---